kedro-org/kedro/docs/source/02_getting_started/03_new_project.md

 kedro install
 ```

-This command will install dependencies listed in `src/requirements.txt`.
+This command will install dependencies listed in `src/requirements.txt` using pip and `src/requirements.yml` via conda.